On Integrable Structure of Null String in (Anti-)de Sitter Space: Conclusion

 \section{Conclusion}

-Study of integrable structures allows unveiling hidden symmetries that underlie duality between gauge fields and strings in anti-de Sitter superspaces.
+Study of integrable structures allows us to unveil hidden symmetries that underlie dualities between gauge fields and strings in anti-de Sitter superspaces.
 In superspaces containing anti-de Sitter spaces of dimension $D<5$ it is obscured by broken supersymmetries.
 Study of simplifying limits such as those of zero and infinite tension of superstrings can provide important information on the integrable structures involved in respective dualities.

-Here we obtained the Lax representation of equations of the null string in $D-$dimensional (anti-)de Sitter space.
-For instance, for $D=4$ anti-de Sitter space it has the same group-theoretic structure as contribution proportional to generators of its isometry algebra to bosonic limit of the Lax representation of equations of massless superparticle on the $OSp(4|6)/(SO(1,3)\times U(3))$ supercoset manifold and in the $AdS_4\times\mathbb{CP}^3$ superspace.
-Obtained Lax representation can be readily generalized to null superstrings on supercoset manifolds.
-Generalization to $AdS$ superspaces containing supergroup manifolds, like the $AdS_4\times\mathbb{CP}^3$ one, is non-trivial but can give certain information on the integrable structure of tensile superstrings in these superspaces as shows found earlier correspondence between structure of the Lax pair of massless superparticle and the Lax connection of two-dimensional sigma-model on supergroup manifolds.
+Here we obtained the Lax representation of equations of the null string in $D$-dimensional (anti-)de Sitter space and compared it with the zero-curvature representation of tensile string equations.
+For instance, for $D=4$ it has the same group-theoretic structure as the contribution proportional to generators of isometry algebra of the anti-de Sitter space to bosonic limit of the Lax representation of equations of massless superparticle on the $\mathrm{OSp}(4|6)/(\mathrm{SO}(1,3)\times \mathrm{U}(3))$ supercoset manifold and in the $\mathrm{AdS}_4\times\mathbb{CP}^3$ superspace.
+The obtained Lax representation can be readily generalized to null superstrings on supercoset manifolds.
+Generalization to $AdS$ superspaces containing supergroup manifolds, like the $\mathrm{AdS}_4\times\mathbb{CP}^3$ one, is non-trivial, but can give certain information on the integrable structure of tensile superstrings in these superspaces.
+This follows from the earlier found correspondence between the structure of the Lax pair of massless superparticle and the Lax connection of two-dimensional sigma-model on supergroup manifolds.

-Another result of this work is proposed twistor interpretation of the formulation of (null) strings in anti-de Sitter space in terms of group-theoretic variables.
+Another result of this work is the twistor interpretation of the formulation of (null) strings in anti-de Sitter space in terms of group-theoretic variables.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-It is a pleasure to thank A.A.
-Zheltukhin for valuable discussions and careful reading of the manuscript.
+It is a pleasure to thank A.A.~Zheltukhin for valuable discussions and careful reading of the manuscript.
+Thanks also go to anonymous referees for their remarks and suggestions that helped to improve the paper.
 Partial support by the STCU grant 9918 is gratefully acknowledged.